American dies of coronavirus in China; five Britons infected in French Alps

 Chinese-ruled Hong Kong introduced a two-week quarantine on Saturday for all people arriving from the mainland, or who have been there during the previous 14 days.

-The Pentagon is shrinking the size of its delegation travelling to the Singapore Airshow 2020 and U.S. defence firms Lockheed Martin Corp and Raytheon Co said they would not attend.
+The Pentagon is shrinking the size of its delegation traveling to the Singapore Airshow 2020 and U.S. defense firms Lockheed Martin Corp (LMT.N) and Raytheon Co (RTN.N) said they would not attend.
 Singapore has 40 coronavirus infections.

 Another three people on a cruise liner off Japan tested positive for coronavirus, bringing the total number of confirmed cases from the ship to 64, Japan’s health ministry said.